The Most Memorable Football Halftime Show Moments

 32. Coldplay in Technicolor (2016)

-Coldplay must have really been banking on football fans watching the game on incredible HD televisions, because holy color bomb… This Super Bowl halftime show was an explosion of brightness.
+Coldplay must have really been banking on football fans watching the game on incredible HD televisions, because holy color bomb… This halftime show was an explosion of brightness.
 To kick off the show, the whole crowd held up colored placards that mimicked a sunrise.

 Everyone from Beyonce to Bruno Mars joined in.
 By the end of the show, Coldplay was surrounded by dancing flowers and a blinding display of color.
 The audience’s cards spelled out ‘Believe in Love’ in a full rainbow array of hues.